snootched/cb-lcars/README.md

 | | |
 | [lovelace-layout-card](https://github.com/thomasloven/lovelace-layout-card) | Optional    | No longer used internally but it's handy for the ultimate in dashboard layout customization! |

 <br>

 ### 2. HA-LCARS Theme - Setup and Customizations

 #### Font
-When adding the font resource, use a slightly updated Antonio font resouce string.<br>
+When adding the font resource, use a slightly updated Antonio font resource string.<br>

 This will include weights 100-700 allowing for more thinner/lighter text as seen in Picard (some displays use really thin font, 100 or 200)